csswizardry/csswizardry.github.com/_posts/2013-01-25-mindbemding-getting-your-head-round-bem-syntax.md

 fully considered before writing it off.

-I agree that BEM does look weird, but the power it brings _far_ outweighs any negatives to do with its appearance by and order of magnitude…
+I agree that BEM does look weird, but the power it brings _far_ outweighs any negatives to do with its appearance by an order of magnitude…

 BEM may look a little funny – and it might require more typing (most text editors have autocomplete, and gzip will negate any differences in filesize) –